spatialnetworks/fulcrum-guide-to-data-collection/building-your-survey.md

 ## **How should you lay it out**

 The way you format and layout your survey can help save time and reduce the work needed to collect data in the field.
-We'll focus on 4 major ways to improve the collection speed: **Chunking, Labeling, Skip Logic** and **Calculation Fields**
+We'll focus on 4 major ways to improve the collection speed of your survey: **Chunking, Labeling, Skip Logic** and **Calculation Fields**

 **Chunking** is the grouping of similar questions in a cluster, which helps organize your survey conceptually and allows it to flow easier.
 If you have 5 questions on history, and 5 questions on politics in your survey, grouping them into 2 clusters make logical sense, and will reduce the time needed to collect information in the field.